kronda/basewp/wordpress/wp-content/plugins/types/readme.txt

 * Added control of the number of children displayed in the Fields table
 * Added optional hour and minutes to the Date field
 * Added check to make sure the single and plural names of a Custom Post Type are different
-* Fix handling of required conditional fields
+* Fixed handling of required conditional fields
-* Remove use of mb_ereg and mb_string functions
+* Removed use of mb_ereg and mb_string functions
-* Fix JavaScript escaping
+* Fixed JavaScript escaping
-* Fix rendering of shortcodes inside types shortcode
+* Fixed rendering of shortcodes inside types shortcode
-* Fix Open_basedir restriction
+* Fixed Open_basedir restriction
-* Fix AJAX popup CSS and JS
+* Fixed AJAX popup CSS and JS
-* Fix translation of "Add another field" and "Delete field" buttons
+* Fixed translation of "Add another field" and "Delete field" buttons
-* Fix exporting and importing of Types Taxonomy
+* Fixed exporting and importing of Types Taxonomy
-* Fix exporting and importing of conditional settings for groups
+* Fixed exporting and importing of conditional settings for groups

 = 1.1.3.4 =
-* Fix adding child posts for WordPress 3.5
+* Fixed adding child posts for WordPress 3.5

 = 1.1.3.2 =
-* Fix 'em' tags in radio.php and select.php
+* Fixed 'em' tags in radio.php and select.php
 * Added support for localized custom post slugs via WPML

 = 1.1.3.1 =
-* Fix saving fields in WP 3.5
+* Fixed saving fields in WP 3.5
 * Fixed a bug displaying Types credit footer when not asked to do so

 = 1.1.3 =
-* Add support for resizing remote images
+* Added support for resizing remote images
-* Fix long and short date formats
+* Fixed long and short date formats
 * Fixed many small bugs and glitches
 * Sync with Views 1.1.3